obostjancic/sentry-mirror/README.md

 When events are mirrored to outbound DSNs the following modifications may be made the received requests:

-1. DSN values in `Authorization` and `X-Sentry-Auth` headers will be replaced.
+1. `sentry_key` component of `Authorization` and `X-Sentry-Auth` headers will be replaced.
-2. DSN values in envelope headers will be replaced.
+2. `dsn` in envelope headers will be replaced.
+3. `trace.public_key` in envelope headers will be replaced.
-3. Content-Length, Content-Encoding, Host, X-Forwarded-For headers will be removed.
+4. Content-Length, Content-Encoding, Host, X-Forwarded-For headers will be removed.

 ## Deployment